Treatment for pneumonia depends on how serious your symptoms are. But you will usually be given antibiotics to treat it.

-Non-urgent advice: Talk to your GP if:
+Non-urgent advice: Speak to your GP if:

 - your symptoms do not improve within 3 days of starting antibiotics

-Symptoms may not improve if:
+Your symptoms may not improve if:

-- a virus is causing the infection, rather than bacteria.
-Antibiotics have no effect on viruses.
+- a virus is causing the infection

 You will have a follow-up GP appointment about 6 weeks after you start your antibiotics.